 Is it true we gain weight as we get older?

-“Enjoy your thin body now because soon it won’t be.”
-“It’s tough to keep weight down as we get older?”
-“You will gain weight when you grow into your adult body?”
+We hear all sorts of comments about weight as we begin to age.
+I remember hearing the warnings growing up, such as: “Enjoy your thin body now because soon it won’t be.”
+“It’s tough to keep weight down as we get older.”
+“You will gain weight when you grow into your adult body.”

 Any of this sound familiar?

-Some believe as we get older it’s harder to keep the body weight down.
+Some experts say as we get older it’s harder to keep the body weight down.
 Why is that?
 And is it true?
-The jury might still be out on this one as it seems there are all sorts of sizes—thin, average and over weight with adults in their mid to elder years.
+The jury might still be out on this one as it seems there are all sorts of sizes—thin, average, and over weight with adults in their mid to elder years.

-You see Nelly was blessed with legs that didn’t quit, a flat stomach, a well portioned torso, flat stomach and well —envy of all the girls.
+You see Nelly was blessed with legs that didn’t quit, a flat stomach, a well portioned torso, flat stomach, and well, she was the envy of all the girls.
 You could say she was perfectly formed.